ROS 2 Technical Steering Committee Charter¶

 TSC membership is not time-limited.

-The size of the TSC is limited to 30 members.
-This limit may be changed by the TSC via a standard TSC motion and vote.
+There is no maximum size for the TSC.
+A size limit may be established by the TSC via a standard TSC motion and vote.

 The TSC may add additional members to the TSC by a standard TSC motion and vote.
 When considering the addition of a new member, the TSC is responsible for determining whether that potential member’s material contributions to the project are appropriate and sufficient to qualify for membership.